open-telemetry/opentelemetry-go-build-tools/multimod/README.md

         * **module-set-name (required):** Name of module set whose version is being changed.
 Must be listed in the module set versioning YAML.
         * **versioning-file (optional):** Path to versioning file that contains definitions of all module sets.
-If unspecified will default to (RepoRoot)/versions.yaml.
+If unspecified, defaults to (RepoRoot)/versions.yaml.
         * **from-existing-branch (optional):** Name of existing branch from which to base the pre-release branch.
 If unspecified, defaults to